StarpTech/lerna/commands/version/README.md

 ```

 When run with this flag, `lerna version` will skip the version selection prompt and [increment](https://github.com/npm/node-semver#functions) the version by that keyword.
 You must still use the `--yes` flag to avoid all prompts.
-If you use

 #### "Graduating" prereleases